offalynne/Input/docs/5.3/Input-Sources.md

 ### `INPUT_SOURCE_MODE.FIXED`

 Input will not change sources automatically and you are responsible for managing sources yourself.
 This is useful as an in-game state for both single player and multiplayer gameplay where you don't want unexpected changes to occur.
-The auto profile when in hotswap mode is determined by which source the player is currently using.

 ### `INPUT_SOURCE_MODE.JOIN`